canonical/charmed-magma-orchestrator/orchestrator-bundle/orc8r-certifier-operator/README.md

 - **rootCA-pem** - Allows passing own trusted cert (see [magma](https://www.magmacore.org/) for details)
 - **domain** - Domain for self-signed certs.
 Use only when **use-self-signed-ssl-certs** set to **True**

+> Note that once configs have been applied to orc8r-certifier, it is not possible to re-configure.
+> To change config, please re-deploy it with the correct config.

 ### Usage